Chinese rowers will be eliminated early on the first day of the 2024 WTT Finals - ExBulletin

 Chinese rowers will be eliminated early on the first day of the 2024 WTT Finals

-Chinese rowers suffered an early elimination on the opening day of the 2024 World Table Tennis Finals (WTT) in Fukuoka, Japan.
+KITAKYUSHU – Chinese rowers suffered an early retirement on the opening day of the 2024 World Table Tennis Final (WTT) in Fukuoka, Japan.

 In the highlight match of the men's singles, Liang Jingkun faced Japan's Tomokazu Harimoto.
 Harimoto took the first set 11-7 before extending his lead by taking the second set 11-6.
 Although Liang fought back with an 11-9 in the third set, Harimoto sealed his victory with a 12-10 in the fourth set.

 “Facing a ranked opponent, I knew it would be difficult.
 After falling behind early on, I focused on taking it point by point.
-I am determined to win this title, especially as this is the last tournament of the year,” said Harimoto.
+I am determined to win this title, especially because this is the last tournament of the year,” Harimoto said.

 Another Chinese contender, Lin Gaoyuan, suffered a 0-3 defeat to Slovenian Darko Jorgic, ending his campaign prematurely.